robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-Type in the beginning of a method, again using <code>?</code> and <code>*</code> wild cards, and the list shortens.
-This is the fastest way to move between methods in a large class. <code>Control + O</code>, type enough to narrow the methods down, arrow down and press enter.
+Type in the beginning of a method, again using <kbd>?</kbd> and <kbd>*</kbd> wild cards, and the list shortens.
+This is the fastest way to move between methods in a large class. <kbd>Control + O</kbd>, type enough to narrow the methods down, arrow down and press enter.
 Much faster than the scrolling through a class or even scrolling through the outline view itself.
 </P>

 <P>